All Episodes

 But I think the American people knew full well who they were electing.

-They were electing an iconic classic outsider and a disruptor that was gonna take on the whole sewer swamp culture of Washington, and he was gonna break a lot of dishes.
+They were electing an iconoclastic outsider and a disruptor that was going to take on the whole sewer swamp culture of Washington.

-And I think the guy that has kept every promise, tax cuts, cutting and ending burdensome bureaucracy, originalist justices fighting for the wall, making us energy independent, better trade deals.
+And I think the guy that has kept every promise, tax cuts, cutting and ending burdensome bureaucracy, originalist justices, fighting for the wall, making us energy independent, better trade deals.

 You know, go down the list.